-In addition, if you are filing electronically, enter numeric code "1" in the "Transfer Agent Indicator" field.
+In addition, if you are e-filing, enter numeric code "1" in the "Transfer Agent Indicator" field.
 See Pub.
-1220 for electronic filing of forms.
+1220 for e-file of forms.
 If you are filing on paper, enter your Global Intermediary Identification Number (GIIN) in the lower right-hand portion of the title area on the top of Form 1096.
 For transmittal of paper forms, see Form 1096 and its accompanying instructions.